 - Wash the enoki mushrooms and cut (the bottom ends that are connected together) into 2-2½ inch pieces.

 - Heat the pan over medium high heat.
-Add 1 tbsp avocado oil and quickly sauté shiitake mushrooms for 1 minute.
+Add 1 tablespoon avocado oil and quickly sauté shiitake mushrooms for 1 minute.
 Set aside when they are seasoned and softer.

 - Add more avocado oil to the pan and sauté red bell pepper with remaining garlic, pinches of salt and fresh black pepper.
 When the peppers a little soft, set aside.
 Then, sauté carrots with pinches of salt and fresh black pepper.
 Sauté the meat last for 1 or 2 minutes until the meat is done to your likeness.
 Set aside the cooked dishes for plating in the Gu Jeol Pan or a serving platter.